- Base Images

 Start by installing all the build dependencies for recompiling the kernel.

-apt install build-essential libncurses5-dev fakeroot unxz
+sudo apt install build-essential libncurses5-dev fakeroot unxz

 Download the Kali Linux Kernel Source Code